-Award-winning composer, conductor, and oboist Phil Popham has served numerous roles on over 50 film & TV productions, 20 symphony orchestras, 14 albums, and countless live concerts and festivals.
+Award-winning composer, conductor, and oboist Phil Popham has served numerous roles on over 80 film & TV productions, 20 symphony orchestras, 16 albums, and countless live concerts and festivals.
 From composing, conducting, and performing, Phil has also produced live shows and recording sessions, contracted full orchestras, produced/recorded/mixed 7 albums, and coordinated programs for four music organizations.
-Originally a classically trained composer/conductor/oboist, Phil holds graduate degrees in both Composition and Performance with studies in Music Industry and Production Music.
+Originally a classically trained composer/conductor/oboist, “Dr. Phil” holds graduate degrees in both Composition and Performance with studies in Music Industry and Production Music.
 In 2017, he received further media music training at Fil Eisler’s studio at Warner Brothers.
 He assisted in score and file preparations for seasons of Empire, Girlfriend’s Guide to Divorce, Unreal, and the films The Titan and Life of the Party.

-Phil may be heard on oboe & English horn on over 30 film and television soundtracks, including Planet Earth II, Impossible, Asterix and Obelix: IV, Emo Dad, Princess Cyd, Soar, Toxic Temptation, The Mad Whale, The Wars of Other Men, Spike TV’s Tut, and USA Network’s The Moment.
-Abroad, he is the English hornist for the West Michigan Symphony.
+Phil may be heard on oboe & English horn on over 50 film, television, and videogame soundtracks, including Planet Earth II, The Way of the Turtle, Impossible, Asterix and Obelix: IV, Emo Dad, Princess Cyd, Soar, Toxic Temptation, The Mad Whale, The Wars of Other Men, Spike TV’s Tut, and USA Network’s The Moment.
+Symphonically, he holds the positions of Principal Oboe at Pacific Opera Project and Solo English horn for the West Michigan Symphony.
 He also served as English horn for nine years with the Midland Symphony Orchestra and six years as Second Oboe/English horn of the Traverse Symphony Orchestra.
-Phil is also Co-Founder/Oboe of the Helix Collective and Classical Revolution: Los Angeles.
 He has also performed with the Golden State Pops, L.A.
 Virtuosi, Hollywood Chamber Orchestra, Hollywood Film Orchestra, Orchestra Santa Monica, LA Sinfonietta, and the Southeast, Los Angeles, New Valley, Grand Rapids, New World, South Bend, and Jackson Symphonies.
 In 2013, his music publishing company PapaPhats’ Music Society released the oboe excerpt book Our TIme: The Best Oboe & English Horn Solos You’re NOT Playing.

 In 2013, Phil founded Phat Yak Records, the first Club Classical record label.
 Since its inception, the label has released 6 albums, including the critically-acclaimed World Dance Club by Helix Collective.
 Two albums have been released in the summer of 2018.
 Helix Collective’s third album L.A.
 Stories is a mixed classical-spoken word program featuring Los Angeles composers and authors.
 The popular album Flaut Haus was released in September of 2018 and features Clubbing for Classical Musicians author Sarah Robinson performing a flute club-set which she premiered on her 2017 national tour.